intel/intel-ipsec-mb/README.md

 `IMB_ML_KEM` handle and the `imb_ml_kem_*` API.
 The ML-DSA and ML-KEM implementations are derived from OpenSSL and are licensed under the Apache License 2.0 (see LICENSE.OpenSSL).
+The library as a whole is BSD 3-Clause licensed except where individual files state otherwise; see the Licenses section of [CONTRIBUTING](CONTRIBUTING) for the licensing model (effective SPDX expression: `BSD-3-Clause AND Apache-2.0`).

 Table 1.
 List of supported cipher algorithms and their implementations.
 ```